Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

+The higher values in the range are likely overestimates of the true field strength.
+This broad range arises from uncertainties in both the fraction of energy dissipated in the detected spectral lines and the SPI model we apply.

-With the information derived above, we can deduce the planetary magnetospheric radius $r_M$.
-This value refers to the front-facing radius of the magnetosphere --- the part pointing toward the star --- as it elongates in the opposite direction.
-Determining the value of $r_M$ is not straightforward, as it depends on various factors, such as the magnetic field generating it, $B_p$, and the surrounding environment.
-For the same $B_p$, if the planet is close to its star, its magnetosphere will be more compressed compared to a planet farther away due to a combination of the thermal pressure of the plasma, the ram pressure of the stellar wind, and the star's magnetic pressure (\cite{Ip_2004}, \cite{Vidotto_2013}).
-If the external pressure is sufficiently high, the planet’s magnetosphere could be compressed to the point that part of its atmosphere becomes exposed to stellar wind erosion, potentially leading to significant atmospheric loss (\cite{Vidotto_2013}).
-Some authors have provided analytical functions to estimate the approximate magnetospheric radius (\cite{Lanza_2009}, \cite{Vidotto_2013}, \cite{Lanza_2018}).
-Ref. \cite{Lanza_2018} derives the following expression for the magnetospheric radius:
+\paragraph{Planetary magnetospheric radius} From the planet magnetic field estimates, we calculate the planetary magnetospheric radius $r_M$.
+This value refers to the front-facing radius of the magnetosphere --- the part pointing toward the star --- because it elongates in the opposite direction. $r_M$ depends on various factors, including as the magnetic field generating it ($B_p$), the surrounding environment, the orbital geometry and planetary tilt \cite{Pena-Monino_2024}.
+For the same $B_p$, if the planet is close to its star, its magnetosphere will be more compressed compared to a planet farther away, due to a combination of the thermal pressure of the plasma, the ram pressure of the stellar wind, and the star's magnetic pressure \cite{Ip_2004, Vidotto_2013}.
+If the external pressure is sufficiently high, the planet’s magnetosphere could be compressed to the point that part of its atmosphere becomes exposed to stellar wind erosion, potentially causing atmospheric loss.
+We adopt analytical functions to estimate the approximate magnetospheric radius \cite{Lanza_2009, Vidotto_2013, Lanza_2018}:

-where $f_0$ is a shape factor equal to 1.16 \cite{Lanza_2018} and $\textbf{r}_p$ the position vector of the planet.
-Table~\ref{Tab:Bfields} reports the magnetospheric radius of GJ~436~b $r_M^{\rm L18} = 9 - 21\,R_p$ using this model assuming different fractions of the total power emitted in the calcium lines as discussed in Sec.~\ref{Sec:Frac_Power}. \\
+where $r_M$ is the magnetospheric radius, $\delta_0$ is a shape factor equal to 1.16 \cite{Lanza_2018} and $\textbf{r}_p$ is the position vector of the planet.
+The scenario C in Table~\ref{Tab:Bfields} reports the magnetospheric radius of GJ~436~b $r_M = 9.6$ \text{to} $21\,R_p$ using this model assuming different fractions of the total power emitted in the calcium lines.\\

-However, these estimates are upper limits, as they primarily account for the stellar magnetic pressure, neglecting other pressures, such as ram pressure.
-A more detailed estimate of the planetary magnetosphere requires additional parameters of the planetary environment such as the stellar magnetic field and wind characteristics.
-Fortunately, due to the interest in GJ 436, previous studies have characterized the stellar environment to study wind-planet interactions (\cite{Bellotti_2023}, \cite{Vidotto_2023}).
-From the equilibrium between the planetary magnetic pressure and the total stellar pressure, \cite{Vidotto_2023} derived an analytical expression for the magnetospheric radius:
+These estimates are upper limits, because they primarily account for the stellar magnetic pressure, neglecting other pressures, such as ram pressure.
+Previous studies have characterized the stellar environment to study wind-planet interactions \cite{Bellotti_2023, Vidotto_2023}.
+From the equilibrium between the planetary magnetic pressure and the total stellar pressure, the magnetospheric radius \cite{Vidotto_2023}: